Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Battery wall trail to the beach-Egmont Key

 A uniquely dark chapter in the key’s history occurred in 1856-1858.
-During this time, the key served as an internment camp for captured Seminoles during the Third Seminole Indian war.
+During this time, the key served as an internment camp for captured Seminoles during the Third Seminole Indian War.
 Before they could be relocated to “Indian Territory” in Oklahoma and Arkansas.
-Consequently, many died from disease-causing mosquitos that thrived in the Florida heat.
+Consequently, many died from disease-causing mosquitoes that thrived in the Florida heat.

 Voices of the past seem to echo here: Teddy Roosevelt and his roughriders spent time here before moving on to Cuba, and Robert E. Lee surveyed the island in 1824.